How to camp safely during COVID-19 in 2021

 Plan your activities in advance

-Many attractions like zoos, gardens, National Trust estates, English Heritage land and theme parks are taking bookings in advance to limit visitor numbers and allow for social distancing.
+This includes places like zoos, gardens, National Trust estates, English Heritage land and theme parks so allow them to limit visitor numbers and allow for social distancing.

 Find out what there is to do near your campsite or holiday park before you leave home.